 Thanks to generous donations from the community we were able to open our first shelter in 1994 in a leased modular home that slept six.

-Since then the Verde Valley Sanctuary has strategically expanded and now offers comprehensive services for victims of family violence and assault including a 28 bed shelter, 24-hour crisis hotline, advocacy and counseling services, legal support and community wide education and prevention programs.
+Since then the Verde Valley Sanctuary has strategically expanded and now offers comprehensive services for victims of family violence and assault including a 28 bed shelter, a 6-bed transitional housing complex, 24-hour crisis hotline, advocacy and counseling services, legal support and community wide education and prevention programs.

 What is Domestic Violence?